Working to Prevent Sexual and Domestic Violence Before It Begins

 - Lack of institutions, relationships, and norms that shape healthy community social interactions

-- Traditional gender roles (i.e., women should stay at home, not enter workforce, be submissive; men as superior to women, support the family, make decisions)
+- Traditional gender roles (e.g., women should stay at home, not enter workforce, be submissive; men as superior to women, support the family, make decisions)

 - High tolerance for levels of crime and other forms of violence